CMPUT301W24T09/fire-and-based/questions.md

 ## Project part 2 questions

 - does our home page make sense?
+- is it okay to have the scan QR code in our navigation drawer (is it not accessible enough??)
+- should we have the filtering already done? --> is filtering of events okay?
+- is switching to organizer mode okay

 ## Tyler Database Questions
 - Storing items --> Should we store EVERYTHING in the Database?
 Any local storage allowed?
 What do you recommend? ( Think the answer to this is all in db )